Shifted Poisson structures on differentiable stacks: Polyvector fields on a differentiable stack

-\begin{remark} Note that, to any Morita morphism, there is associated a canonical bitorsor.
-In the sequel, we will use either of them interchangeably.
+\begin{remark} Note that, to any Morita morphism, a canonical bitorsor is associated.
+In the sequel, we will use both of them interchangeably.
 Assume that $\phi$ is a Morita morphism of Lie groupoids from $\Gamma_1\toto M_1$ to $\Gamma_2\toto M_2$.
 It is easy to check that

 is a $\Gamma_1$-$\Gamma_2$-bitorsor.
-Here $\sigma_1 (m,\gamma)=m$, $\sigma_2 (m,\gamma)=s_2 (\gamma)$, $\forall (m,\gamma) \in M_1\times_{M_{2},t_2}\Gamma_2$.
-The left action of $ \Gamma_1\toto M_1$ on $ M_1\times_{M_{2},t_2}\Gamma_2$ is given by
+Here $\sigma_1 (m,\gamma)=m$, $\sigma_2 (m,\gamma)=s_2 (\gamma)$, $\forall \ (m,\gamma) \in M_1\times_{M_{2},t_2}\Gamma_2$.
+The left action of $ \Gamma_1\toto M_1$ on $M_1\times_{M_{2},t_2}\Gamma_2$ is given by

 while the right action of $\Gamma_2\toto M_2$ on $M_1\times_{M_{2},t_2}\Gamma_2$ is given by

 whenever composable. \end{remark}